Amazon Kindle devices: Kindle 2 international

 On October 7, 2009, Amazon announced an international version of the Kindle 2 with the ability to download e-books wirelessly.
 This version released in over 100 countries.
 It became available on October 19, 2009.
 The international Kindle 2 is physically the same as the U.S.-only Kindle 2, although it uses a different mobile network standard.

 The original Kindle 2 used CDMA2000 for use on the Sprint network.
 The international version used standard GSM and 3G GSM, enabling it to be used on AT&T's U.S. mobile network and internationally in 100 other countries with Amazon offering free unlimited roaming.

 Kindle DX

 Amazon launched the Kindle DX on May 6, 2009.
 At 9.7 inches, this device had the largest Kindle screen until the release of the Scribe.
-The pixel density of 150 ppi was the lowest of any eink Kindle device.
+The pixel density of 150 ppi was the lowest of any E-ink Kindle device.
 It supports displaying PDF files.
 It was marketed as more suitable for displaying newspaper and textbook content, includes built-in speakers, and has an accelerometer that enables users to rotate pages between landscape and portrait orientations when the Kindle DX is turned on its side.
 The device can only connect to Whispernet while in the U.S.